martinnajjar12/Timetivity/README.md

 **Note:** Sign in via Facebook may not work on your local machine because you don't have the access to the APP_ID and APP_SECRET.

 ### Run tests

+To run the tests you need to run the below command in your terminal:

 ```
     rpsec --format documentation